dgwatkins/wcml/readme.txt

 == Changelog ==

 = 3.6.3 =
-* Fixed a bug causing a php warning when using an odler version of WPML String Translation
+* Fixed a bug causing a PHP warning when using an older version of WPML String Translation

 = 3.6.2 =
 * Bug fix: A product could appear multiple times in the cart when added in different languages